Al-Vt/Steam-analysis/README.md

 ## Dataset

-Source: Jedha-modified version of a public Steam dataset, originally compiled from the Steam API.
+Source: Jedha modified version of a public Steam dataset, originally compiled from the Steam API.
 Approximately 55,000 entries covering games and other software available on the platform.